wearearima/blog/_posts/en/2020-05-12-mutation-testing.markdown

 ![JaCoCo report general](/assets/images/2020-05-12-mutation-testing/01jacocoreport.png){: .center }

 We have a coverage of 92% of lines and 87% of branches: objective met.
-But...if you look: the first test will (almost) never fail because it always ends with `assert true`, the second is a bit “more complete” because at least it verifies that the hours (or part hours) are made up... [^1]
+But...if you look: the first test will (almost) never fail because it always ends with `assert true`, the second is a bit “more complete” because at least it verifies that the hours (or part hours) are retrieved... [^1]

 [^1]: If you want to try all this then download the code from [here](https://github.com/wearearima/time-report-app/tree/feature/01_tests_for_project_requirements){:target="_blank"}